 May 2012 – ?: BMW X3

-Having sold GP0203, and passing three years with my Audi, it was time for another car – I think this time I’ve found the perfect compromise between the fun go/handling of a MINI and the luxury of an Audi … my new car is a BMW X3 with the 300hp engine!
+Having sold GP0203, and after three years with my Audi, it was time for another car – I think this time I’ve found the perfect compromise between the fun go/handling of a MINI and the luxury of an Audi … my new car is a BMW X3 with the 300hp engine!

 Since 2009 when I bought the Audi, BMW has made huge improvements to their interior cabin tech, and of course they’ve always had an excellent driving experience.
 I look forward to learning all the new equipment.